d-alfa/Scraper/README.md

 * Random

 ## Using the Scraper
+Install all dependencies !!!\
-Install all dependencies, inside Scraper.py file call "printing_data" function and watch information flowing into the database. \
+In order to run Scraper call "printing_data" function inside Scraper.py file and watch collected data printing inside terminal. \
-P.s in order to run it you need to configure Scraper.py file and connect it to your database, if you don't want to save data, just comment out function "Saving_data".
+If you don't want to save data, just don't call function "saving_data".